Protests and sold out flights follow Putin’s mobilisation

 Those eligible for the draft can also be banned from leaving their respective Russian regions.
 Draft dodging during the period of "mobilisation or martial law" is now punishable by five to 10 years in prison.

-The spokeswoman of the Russian interior ministry Irina Volk described the rallies as unsanctioned and gathering an "extremely insignificant number of participants", as cited by Kommersant.
+Spokeswoman of the Russian interior ministry Irina Volk described the rallies as unsanctioned and gathering an "extremely insignificant number of participants", as cited by Kommersant.

 bne IntelliNews covered how shortly after the military invasion of Ukraine in February a barrage of repressive laws tightened the Kremlin's grip on the media landscape and penalised public protest.

-But the amendments regulating the call up passed swiftly prior to Putin’s speech toughen the penalties for protests even more.
+But the amendments regulating the call-up, passed swiftly prior to Putin’s speech, toughen the penalties for protests even more.
 One known criminal case has been reported, while videos of unconscious protesters being carried away by riot police circulated on social media.

 Russians flee conscription